-While many spouses found being effectively a single parent during the week challenging, the absence of personnel was seen by spouses to alter how their partners' felt about their
+While many spouses found being effectively a single parent during the week challenging, the absence of personnel was seen by spouses to alter how their partners' felt about their place within the family.
+Some personnel were described as being upset about missing key events in their children's lives and that they were no longer an integral part of the family.

-"But definitely for [partner] I think it's tough just because he's away all week so he doesn't really sort of feel that he's part of the family during the week."
-Rebecca, RN, officer, approx. 5 years
+"But, definitely for [partner] I think it's tough, just because he's away all week so he doesn't really sort of feel that he's part of the family during the week."

 "I'll get the messages from him 'Are they going to forget about me?
-Do they ask about me?'... it's not like you go and we forget about you.
-We talk about what we're going to do with Daddy at the weekend and things that we need to tell Daddy and it's all these sorts of things... he's still very much a part of family life."
-Jocelyn, RN, senior NCO/rating, dual-serving, 12 months
+Do they ask about me?' ... it's not like you go and we forget about you.
+We talk about what we're going to do with Daddy at the weekend and things that we need to tell Daddy and it's all these sorts of things ... he's still very much a part of family life."